ms-iot/content/Resources/contribute/template/sample-template.md

 ![This is the alt text for the image]({{site.baseurl}}/Resources/images/Octocat.png)

+For white images, add a border - be sure to not include the `site.baseurl` when using this:

+{% include imageborder.html alt="This is the alt text for the image" link="/Resources/images/MSConnectSignup.png" %}

 There are different formatting options for extra emphasis

 {% include note.html text="This is a note" %}